loilo/node-sass-yaml-importer/README.md

 @use 'colors.yml' as *;

 :root {
-  // This no longer works:
+  // This does not work:
   color: map-get($colors, red);

   // Do this instead: